zentrocdot/LazyImageUpscaler/README.md

-# LazyUpscalerGui
+# Lazy Image Upscaler

 ## Preface

-<p align="justify">LazyUpscalerGui is a web UI for the upscaling of images.
-To be able to work with the web UI, pretrained .pb models are required.
-At OpenCV you will find the links to download the models [1].
-The model can also be found in [2-5].
-The current version is the inital version for the web UI.</p>
+<p align="justify">The Lazy Image Upscaler is a web user interface for the upscaling of images.
+The upscaling is done using machine learning methods using pretrained models.
+To be able to work with the web user interface, minimum one pretrained .pb model is required.
+At OpenCV one can find the links for downloading such pretrained models [1].
+These pretrained models can also be found in [2-5].
+The current version of the Lazy Image Upscaler is the inital version for the web user interface.</p>

 ## Installation